How to Find and Sell to a Cash Home Buyer in New Jersey

 New Jersey Seller’s Disclosure Form

-Selling “as-is” in New Jersey doesn’t mean you get a pass on revealing what you know to be wrong with the home.
+Selling “as-is” in New Jersey doesn’t exempt you from informing buyers of issues in the property.
 You’re required by law to disclose any known property defects to a buyer.

 “Any major structural damage or anything to do with the foundation — that’s going to cost a lot of money to fix and will affect an offer,” says Stojanovski.

-The easiest way to cover your bases is to fill out the New Jersey seller’s disclosure form.
+The easiest way to cover your bases is to fill out the New Jersey Seller’s Property Condition Disclosure Statement.
 This comprehensive questionnaire addresses just about any problem that could be costly to fix or make a home unfit to live in.

-It includes questions about the foundation and structural issues: termite and water damage; environmental hazards; and major appliances.
-In addition, the form focuses on deeds and other legal documents that could prevent a buyer from being recognized as the owner of a property.
+It includes questions about the foundation and structural issues, termite and water damage, environmental hazards, and major appliances.
+In addition, the form covers deeds and other legal documents that could prevent a buyer from being recognized as the owner of a property.

 “We’ll look at comp sales for homes in a neighborhood with the same rooms and features to see how much they sold for after renovation,” says Stojanovski.